 Dr. Lyon was the founding President and Chief Executive Officer of the Public Policy Institute of California, a not-for-profit organization dedicated to informing and improving public policy in California through independent, objective, nonpartisan research.
 Previously, he was vice president of the RAND Corporation.
 Early in his career, he was a regional economist for the Federal Reserve Bank of Philadelphia.

 Professor Murphy is Associate Professor of the Department of Politics, teaching in the areas of public administration, public policy, and American politics.
 His research focuses on public management, education, and public policy issue, and he has co-authored several reports and articles on the problems of illicit drug use, the management of drug policy, and the economics of drug selling.

 Ms. Schwab is an NPX advisor and philanthropy consultant.
 Previously, she was VP for development at buildOn, an organization that engages

-Ms. Schwab is VP for development at buildOn, a charitable organization that engages urban youth through after-school programs in the U.S. and builds schools in rural villages in developing countries.
+Ms. Schwab most recently was VP for development at buildOn, a charitable organization that engages urban youth through after-school programs in the U.S. and builds schools in rural villages in developing countries.
 Previously, she was a corporate finance analyst at Montgomery Securities, later working in venture capital and owning her own business.

 Dr. Starr, the state Librarian Emeritus, researches California history, history of American culture, urban history and "Americans and the California Dream."
 His books uncover how the Golden State emerged from the Gold Rush and was transformed by the sweeping events of World War II and beyond.
 Dr. Starr was honored with the National Humanities Medal in 2006.